Parking Permit Scheme

 Yes.
 Council is phasing out the existing permit scheme and permits issued before 2020 will not be valid.

-Eligible residents and businesses will receive a new letter from Council with updated information about when you can apply for a permit in early March 2020.
+Eligible residents and businesses will receive a new letter from Council with updated information about when you can apply for a permit.

 Already submitted an application?
 We will call you and organise to refund your application fee.